tulab-sjtu/PURE/README.md

 # GENIE3 Filter: Top 10% links (q10) or Top 100k links (100k) to reduce noise
 # Weight strategy: "Co-expr_Weight, ChIP_Weight, Use_Motif(Y/N)"
 # Example: "0.5,0.5,Y" means equal weight for Co-expr and ChIP, filtered by Motif.
+⚠️ CRITICAL CONFIGURATION STEP: Before running the pipeline, you MUST edit all referenced configuration files (*.config).
+Ensure that the internal file paths point to your actual local Genome FASTA, GFF3 Annotations, ChIP-seq Peaks, and ATAC-seq Peaks.
+The paths in the example configs are placeholders and need to be replaced with your real file locations.
 ```

 #### Option B: Run from Intermediate Files (Mid-Mode)